-You may use the services of an unpaid representative to act on your behalf.
+You may receive unpaid assistance in preparing your application, and you may also use the services of an unpaid representative to represent you throughout the application process.
 Unpaid representatives may include persons authorized under the Act and Regulation (see above), family members, friends, and members of a non-governmental or religious organization.